Alan-Copa/PDF_Manipulator/README.md

 # PDF_Manipulator

 This is a simple web application that merges multiple PDF files into a single PDF file.
+Other functionalities will be added in the future.

 ## How to Use

 Running the Application:

-Navigate to the directory containing app.py and templates.
+Navigate to the directory app.
 Run the Flask application:
-sh

-Copy code
 ```
 python app.py
 ```